SCLW/Circuitry-Based-Sound/readme.md

 ### CD4015

 CD4015 IC consists of two four stage shift registers.
-A shift register is built of a series of interconnected [flip-flops] (https://en.wikipedia.org/wiki/Flip-flop_(electronics)).
+A shift register is built of a series of interconnected [flip-flops](https://en.wikipedia.org/wiki/Flip-flop_(electronics) "flip-flop").
 The memory content of a flip-flop is shifted to the next one, synchronized to a clock signal.
 Reset function can be enabled through a high level at reset pin.
 Otherwise a low level should be present at the reset pin for continuous operation.

 *Applications:*